-Dr. Van Etten is a fellowship-trained hematologist and oncologist who specializes in the treatment of leukemia and other blood disorders.
+Dr. Richard Van Etten is a fellowship-trained hematologist and oncologist who specializes in the treatment of leukemia and other blood disorders.
 As director of the Chao Family Comprehensive Cancer Center, he leads a team of more than 200 physicians, scientists and other healthscience professionals.
 Van Etten's research lab studies the pathogenesis and therapy of human blood cancers, with particular emphasis on myeloid and lymphoid neoplasms that are associated with

 dysregulated tyrosine kinases.

 As an medical student and doctoral candidate in biophysics at Stanford University, Van Etten worked on the molecular genetics of mammalian mitochondrial DNA with biochemist David A. Clayton, PhD.
 After postgraduate training in internal medicine and hematology at Brigham & Women's Hospital in Boston, he was a postdoctoral fellow under Nobel laureate David Baltimore, PhD, at the Whitehead Institute in Boston.